DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/gray-scale-release.md

 The implementation logic of multi-cluster grayscale release is to deploy different business applications in different clusters, then configure corresponding policies through the service mesh to realize traffic adjustment between business versions, and then offline the versions according to the running conditions.

-For pre-preparation, refer to the grid multi-cloud deployment document to build the grid infrastructure.
+For pre-preparation, refer to the mesh multi-cloud deployment document to build the mesh infrastructure.

 ## Create a demo application and verify traffic

 ### Cluster deployment v1 version helloworld

-First select a namespace (gray-demo), and enable the namespace sidecar injection on the grid page.
+First select a namespace (gray-demo), and enable the namespace sidecar injection on the mesh page.

 Deploy the application on the application workbench, here we take the helloworld of istio as an example.